 To extend this activity, you can have your students continue the story, or have them write their own story using the vocabulary words from the week.
 If you really want to boost the lessons – have students apply a reading skill they’re currently learning to the passage!
 Discuss characters, character traits, setting, plot, text structure, mood, and tone – the possibilities are endless!
 All while your students are gaining a robust vocabulary.
 All of these prefix practice activities align to the weekly prefix and word list.

-On day four, I keep it simple with a couple of review prefix activities and that’s it – since my students have been working with the prefix and word list all week!
+On day four, I keep it simple with a couple of review prefix activities or prefix worksheets and that’s it – since my students have been working with the prefix and word list all week!
 First, I’ll throw another writing prompt into the day somewhere, just for some quick practice.

 Then, I’ll set aside some time to allow students to play the prefix board game for the week.
 I print and laminate the game boards and game cards (though you could totally just print them and have your students cut them out on the spot and use them that way).